 A candidate is entitled to appropriate supervision while revising theses in response to Examiner's reports.
 Revision should be done within a three-month period.
 Faculties will not require a candidate to pay additional fees if revision is completed within three months.
 Beyond that, a candidate will be required to pay all fees.
-Failure to submit at the end of the period allowed for revision may result in termination of candidature.
+Failure to submit at the end of the period allowed for rev